pwnjack/gulpfile-bower/README.md

 This script use Bower to download packages and Gulp to initiate a task that:

-- Copy vendor libraries files (downloaded from Bower) to your production folder (jQuery, Bootstrap, Font Awesome, etc.)
+- Copy vendor libraries files (downloaded from Bower) to your production folder (ex. jQuery, Bootstrap, Font Awesome, etc.)
 - Render 'less' in flat 'css' and update it at every file save
-- Watch every file inside the 'source' folder and update the output counterparts in the 'production' folder.
+- Watch every file inside the 'source' folder and update the output counterparts in to the 'production' folder.

 Every file type will be treated in a different way before reaching the output folder:

 - LESS will be compiled in CSS (and automagically vendor-prefixed for oldies)
 - JS will be merged and minimized
 - Images will be web optimized
-- HTML files will be W3C validated (validation errors output in Terminal)
+- HTML files will be W3C validated (throwing validation errors in to the Terminal)
-- All other files will simply be copied
+- All other files will be just copied

-Your worfklow will be to work on the 'source' folder and view the 'production' folder in your browser, real-time updated at every change, with a fancy notification (Pre-Lion and Windows users need Growl installed).
+Your worfklow will be to work on the 'source' folder and view the 'production' folder in your favorite browser, real-time updated at every change, with a fancy notification (Pre-Lion and Windows users need Growl installed).

 ## Get Started